zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/elastic-search-and kibana/_index.md

 ### Node Failover

-In the case of a StatefulSet if the node is unreachable, which could happen in either of two cases
+In the case of a StatefulSet if the node is unreachable, which could happen in either of two cases:

 - The node is down for maintenance
 - There has been a network partition.